QUICK SUMMARY:

 Managing client expectations is essential to client retention, and it begins on day one.
 Without the right processes, you'll inadvertently throw a wrench in your agency’s growth goals.

-If you don’t already have a client onboarding checklist template–or want to ensure you’re making the most of this critical phase of the agency-client relationship, you’ve come to the right place.
+If you don’t already have a client onboarding checklist template–or want to ensure you’re making the most of the customer onboarding process (a critical phase of the agency-client relationship), you’ve come to the right place.

 This article will equip you with a seven-step onboarding client checklist that will help you onboard new clients smoothly and reduce churn.